 Fiber is what helps to ensure that many toxins leave your body.
 Fiber has a way of grabbing on to other molecules.
 When your body wants to get rid of something, it sends it down your intestines.
 If there is enough fiber, that molecule is taken out of the body.
 If there is not enough fiber, that molecule is often reabsorbed.

 Fiber also provides a food source to the bacteria in your gut.
 The bacteria munch the fiber and we enjoy the benefits of the vitamins and nutrients that are extracted.

 High fiber foods include vegetables, fruits, and grains.
 Remember, consider eating grains in their whole form and not always ground up as flour.
 A fiber supplement is also a great addition to your health plan.
 Try mixing it in a smoothie or your orange juice every morning.

-Step Two: Drink to Your Health
+Step Three: Drink to Your Health

 How many times have you heard that you should drink eight glasses of water a day?
 Yes, water is important.

 What most people don't realize is that water is vital to consistent bowel movements.
 The more water you have in your body, the easier it is to have a bowel movement.
 If you aren't drinking enough water then, the body takes water from your stool, which results in dry, hard bowel movements.